 With luxuriously beautiful homes, incredibly feisty realtors, endless catty drama, and undeniably alluring settings, Netflix’s ‘Selling the OC’ lives up to its franchise name in every way imaginable.
 That’s because it follows The Oppenheim Group’s elite agents as they navigate not just their professional but also their personal affairs — the only difference is they’re from the Orange County office.
 So since we’ve now seen the over-the-top yet intricate way things play out within this gripping production, let’s dig deep to uncover precisely how much of it is natural — if at all — shall we?

-Is Selling the OC Real or Fake?
+Selling the OC is As Real As Possible

 Ever since the entire real estate-based concept of ‘Selling Sunset’ came to light in 2018, it has been billed as unscripted, and the truth is there’s never been any sure evidence to dispute the notion.
 Thus, of course, its spin-off ‘Selling the OC’ is the same, especially as it is again created by Adam DiVello — the man behind both the original series as well as its first branch ‘Selling Tampa.’
 It thus promises that none of the conversations, emotions, or situations are pre-penned by professionals and then handed over to the dynamic cast for proper execution in front of the cameras.